shivanshr58/Python-Exercises-Odin-School/README.md

-# Python-Exercises-Odin-School
+# Python Problem Solving Exercise
-In this exercise, 10 python problems were provided by Odin School and the code was to be written in python to solve the problems.
+This repository contains solutions to 10 Python problems provided by Odin School.
+The objective of this exercise is to develop Python code to solve each of the given problems effectively.